-It is not atypical for people to turn to “common wisdom” when looking for answers to major decisions about money.
+It is typical for people to turn to “common wisdom” when looking for answers to major decisions about money.
 But this is a mistake because each financial situation is unique.
 You cannot maximize the success of a financial plan by simply following rules of thumb.

 One such rule I frequently hear, purports to simplify the usefulness of a Roth to: it only makes sense if you are young.
 Rules of thumb like this make Certified Financial Planner™ professionals like me cringe.